Awfully Lawful: Synopsis

 Ming (Raymond Cho) and Jazz (Pal Sinn) are partners of a solicitor firm, who invite Solo (Roger Kwok) and Fish (Johnson Lee) to join the firm as well.
 Despite their different personalities, the four men share a close bond.
 They are well-known within the legal circle as "The Big Four Mature Men".
 Their creative tactics to win court cases have won over many female clients.
 Unfortunately, someone has swindled money from the firm.

 To save the firm from financial distress, four female lawyers are brought in.
 They include Roger's rival Kay (Sharon Chan), Johnson's wealthy wife Elsa (Selena Li), Ming's wife Tina (Joyce Tang) and a barrister, Honey (Grace Wong), who gets entangled with Pal and Johnson.
 The working and private relationships of the eight become messier and messier, until they finally realize that there is someone behind all the happenings at the law firm.
 With Solo leaving the firm and Ming's mysterious disappearance with the firm's money, what would become of the law firm?

-Will the four woman - Elsa, Kay, Tina, and Honey - be able to save the firm?
+Will the four women - Elsa, Kay, Tina, and Honey - be able to save the firm?